8 Champions League ties that were classics due to the away goals rule

 Porto looked to be wilting, having been made to hold on with 10 men for close to an hour, when Sergio Oliveira caught Ronaldo and co. napping with a clever, low-drilled free-kick in the 115th minute.
 Adrien Rabiot struck back a couple of minutes later to ensure a nervy ending, but the second away goal proved enough for Porto.

-The last true classic of the Champions League era?
+The last true classic of the away goals era?